gurmatsinghsour/gurmatsinghsour/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently pursuing my B.E in CS.**
+- 🌱 I’m currently pursuing my B.E degree in CS.

 - 👨‍💻 All of my projects are available at my github repositories.